 Chronic pain given as top reason for using medical marijuana

-The analysis is based on 15 states that reported in 2016 the reasons cited for using marijuana.
-Researchers compared the reasons with a comprehensive review of the scientific evidence: a 2017 report from the National Academies of Sciences, Engineering and Medicine.
+The analysis is based on 2016 data from the 15 states that reported the reasons given for using marijuana.
+Researchers compared the symptoms and conditions with a comprehensive review of the scientific evidence: a 2017 report from the National Academies of Sciences, Engineering and Medicine.

 About 85 percent of patients’ reasons were supported by substantial or conclusive evidence in the National Academies report.